top of page

 That's just where you're at in life right now and that might just be need to be the approach that you take.

-Yeah, I think that kind of encompasses something that I tell a lot of people when they ask me about starting a new activities like say backpacking or something.
+MEG: Yeah, I think that kind of encompasses something that I tell a lot of people when they ask me about starting a new activities like say backpacking or something.

-I always ask them.
+I always ask them:

-Well first what do you have that?
+Well first what do you have that you would already be able to use?

 And then second, what is your budget for investing in this equipment?